The Weather in Tonga: Month-by-Month

 Why Visit in May

-- Experience the benefits of both the wet and dry season: warm, sunny but not too humid
+• Experience the benefits of both the wet and dry seasons: warm, sunny but not too humid

-- The trade winds pick up for some fun sailing and windsurfing
+• The trade winds pick up for some fun sailing, kitesurfing and windsurfing.

 June Weather in Tonga